Phish-Guard

 Automatic Resource Monitoring (Optional)

-- Keep an eye on sketchy external scripts and iframes loaded by pages
+- Monitor for suspicious external scripts and iframes loaded by pages

-- Spot mixed content issues (HTTP stuff on HTTPS pages)
+- Identify mixed content issues (HTTP resources on HTTPS pages)

 Manual Scanning (The Main Event)